Current Science and Alexander Technique International Webinar

 Dr. Johnson is a PhD. physicist and a practicing STAT/NeVLAT certified teacher of the Alexander Technique with over 15 years of research experience and 10 years of AT teaching experience.
 Dr. Cacciatore is a PhD.
 Neuroscientist and STAT certified teacher, author of many peer reviewed scientific articles on Alexander Technique, with 20 years of research experience.

 The webinar is divided into short online video lectures, readings, and live online discussion sessions.
 Each week you will be assigned several 20 minute video lectures with Tim or Patrick to watch.
 On Thursday of each week we will host an hour and a half of live Q&A, activities, and discussion.
 In this way you have the chance to access the material via a variety of media.
 If your schedule does not allow you to make the live Q&A sessions, you can still join for just the videos.
 For those who can’t make the Thursday Q&A time slot, accommodations for additional time slots can be discussed.

 Date and Times

-The course runs from the week of August 24th for 7 weeks with live Q&A and discussion sessions on Thursdays (August 27th to October 8th) to discuss each week’s material.
-Due to popular demand, we are considering opening up a second discussion session (Session 2) for those who cannot make our main session (for example people living in Australia and Japan).
+The course runs from the week of February 1st for 7 weeks with live Q&A and discussion sessions on Thursdays ( February 4th to March 18th, 2021) to discuss each week’s material.
+Depending on demand, we will open up a second discussion session (Session 2) for those who cannot make our main session (for example people living in Australia and Japan).
 Please let us know if you are interested in joining Session 2.